Bones Knob Radar Station: History

 During the first months of the war the Australian defence forces were without anyone specially trained in the tactical operation of radar and in March 1940 each service selected an officer to be sent to Britain for this purpose.
 The RAAF candidate was Pilot Officer Albert Pither who had previously completed an RAF signals course in England.
 In September 1940 he was posted to Britain for a two-month course in the tactical uses of radar including inspection of equipment in each of the British services.
 Pither was in Britain when the technology was put to use during the Battle of Britain.
 He returned to Australia by way of radar centres in Canada and the United States of America.
 In May 1941 Pither was promoted to Wing Commander in charge of the Radar Section of the RAAF Directorate of Signals.
 He began developing a plan to surround Australia with a chain of radar stations based on his experience with the British Chain Home system which relied on fixed transmitter and receiver towers.
 He also established a Radio (radar) School at the Richmond RAAF Station near Sydney.
 In early November 1941, one month before the Japanese attack on Pearl Harbor, the RAAF was given full responsibility for Australia's early warning radar operations and adopted Pither's radar defence strategy.

 The delays that Australia experienced in acquiring British radar equipment spurred an innovative period of radar development by Australian scientists.
 Distance, competing demands and lack of material resources made it likely that Australia would not receive its first shipment of radar equipment until the middle of 1942.
 As a result, when news of the Japanese attack on Pearl Harbor broke, Dr Piddington and his colleagues at RPL set about modifying the electronics of an experimental British set which was available.
 Reportedly within five and a half days they produced the first Australian-made AW set.
 The AW employed an innovative switching circuit developed by Dr Joseph Pawsey of RPL and aerials engineered by J.G.
 Worledge at the New South Wales Railway's Eveleigh Railway Workshops.
 The set was operational by 12 December 1941 and provided Sydney's only air warning for some months.
 The transmitter and receiver were comparatively light in weight and were subsequently modified to provide the electronics for Australia's principal air warning radar the LW/AW MkI and MkII.
-The radar equipment was manufactured in Sydney by HMV (His Master's Voice) also known as The Gramophone Company.
+The radar equipment was manufactured in Sydney by The Gramophone Company.
 By the time the British ACO (Advanced Chain Overseas) radar system was installed at Bones Knob in September 1943, features of its design had already been superseded by the Australian LW/AW radar, especially its conspicuous twin towers.